Age of Ultron: Tie-in books

 After being rescued by Hawkeye, Otto Octavius (whose mind secretly took over Spider-Man's body weeks before Ultron's attack) reflects on how the world has gone bad following Ultron's invasion.
 Iron Man finds him and persuades him to assist the heroes.
-Octavius' work at Horizon Labs could be a key element in defeating Ultron.
-While the heroes are planning a way to get into Ultron's fortress, Iron Man reveals to Otto a device he had developed during the time when he was the Director of S.H.I.E.L.D.
+Iron Man reveals to Octavius a device he had developed during the time when he was the Director of S.H.I.E.L.D.
 The device in question can send a determined area through a portal into the Negative Zone, but lacks the Negative Zone tech to build the central device.
 The Baxter Building, which would have had the tech they needed, is gone, but Iron Man reveals that Max Modell has some of it at Horizon Labs.
-They plan to get inside Horizon so Otto can build the Central Device while Quicksilver places the remaining parts around Ultron's fortress.
-Otto and Quicksilver reach Horizon Labs, where Max Modell had died.
-Otto decides to prepare his own counter-plan instead of staying with Iron Man's plan.
-After activating his Spider-Bot and luring Ultron's minions to the lab, Otto uses his Spider-Bots to gain control over the Ultron Sentinels.
-He plans to use the Ultron Sentinels to infiltrate Ultron's fortress and defeat him.
-While reaching through what he believes is Ultron, Otto senses the pain and agony in the central unit is suffering.
-Otto suddenly realizes that it is not Ultron, but someone being manipulated by him.
-Ultron's defenses push Otto outside making him lose control of the Ultron Sentinels, forcing him to escape.
+They plan to get inside Horizon so Octavius can build the Central Device while Quicksilver places the remaining parts around Ultron's fortress.
+Octavius and Quicksilver reach Horizon Labs, where they find Modell dead.
+Octavius decides to prepare his own counter-plan instead of staying with Iron Man's plan.
+While reaching through what he believes is Ultron, Octavius senses the pain and agony in the central unit is suffering.
+Octavius suddenly realizes that it is not Ultron, but someone being manipulated by him.
+Ultron's defenses push Octavius outside making him lose control of the Ultron Sentinels, forcing him to escape.